Democracy, Human Rights, and Governance

 Our democracy and governance activities focus on strengthening the ability of the National Assembly to fulfill its representational, legislative, and oversight mandate.
 Over 80 percent of the deputies are new to the position, so building the capacity of this institution is critical to ensuring policy changes necessary for political, social, and economic growth.
 We also improve access to and administration of justice through capacity building of key actors in the judicial system and strengthening the justice sector.
 Finally, our support to the national independent electoral commission will allow for key reforms before the critical presidential elections in 2015 and help ensure a transparent, inclusive, and peaceful elections process.

-USAID reduces trade barriers and increases the ability of West African companies to export across the region.
+We are also reducing trade barriers and increasing the ability of West African companies to export across the region.
 The West Africa Trade Hub helps export-ready West African companies compete in international markets and leverages their success to address fundamental problems affecting West Africa’s ability to compete.
-USAID Trade Hub works in five value chains – apparel, handcrafts, shea, specialty foods and cashew.
+The Trade Hub works in five value chains – apparel, handcrafts, shea, specialty foods and cashew.
 The Hub provides technical assistance and expert consulting to companies and connects them to buyers and markets.
-The USAID Trade Hub partners with multinationals, financial institutions, government agencies, civil society, the private sector and other donors to tackle key issues: transport, business environment, and access to finance.
+The Trade Hub partners with multinationals, financial institutions, government agencies, civil society, the private sector and other donors to tackle key issues: transport, business environment, and access to finance.

 In support of the Government of Côte d'Ivoire's strategic plans, increasing equitable access to educations is one of USAID's goals for 2011-15.
 To increase access to middle school education, especially for girls, we are working with the Ministry of Education to improve planning, transparency, and the capacity to allocate resources, as well as constructing two middle schools.